microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 - System.Runtime.CompilerServices.Unsafe.dll

-#### 4) Then add these libraries to the sample_unity_bodytracking project root directory that contains the Assets folder
+#### 3) Then add these libraries to the sample_unity_bodytracking project root directory that contains the Assets folder:

-You can do this by hand or just run the batch file MoveLibraryFile.bat in the sample_unity_bodytracking directory
+You can do this by hand or just **run the batch file MoveLibraryFile.bat** in the sample_unity_bodytracking directory

 From Packages/Microsoft.Azure.Kinect.BodyTracking.1.1.2/content